MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_socket.md

        options or to perform socket I/O control operations.

-#### WSK_FLAG_LISTEN_SOCKET
+#### WSK_FLAG_CONNECTION_SOCKET

-A listening socket will be created that can be used to listen for incoming connections from
+A connection-oriented socket will be created that can be used to send and receive network data
-       remote transport addresses.
+       over a connection.

 #### WSK_FLAG_DATAGRAM_SOCKET